 What Is Warehousing?
 An Overview of the Logistics Process

 Welcome to our comprehensive guide on warehousing and the logistics process.
 In this article, we'll delve into various aspects of warehousing—from its history and role in the supply chain to the types of warehouses, design and layout considerations, benefits, challenges, and emerging trends.
+As of 2023, the global warehousing market is valued at over $1 trillion, highlighting its critical importance in the supply chain (IBISWorld).
 By the end of this article, you'll gain a thorough understanding of how warehousing operates, its significance in modern business, and the future of logistics in the digital age.

 The Role of Warehousing in the Supply Chain